 - Grass - The player character will have normal movement speed on this terrain.

 - Sand - Sand (which actually appears to be custard) slows them down.
 The longer they spend in it the slower they move, as the character eventually sinks up to their eyeballs.
-Super hi-tops will place you on top of the sand when used, as will contact with the other player.
+Super hi-tops will place the player on top of the sand when used, as will contact with the other player.

 - Road - On roads they will move twice as fast.